Regenerative random permutations of integers

-\quad The inspiration for this article is a series of recent studies of random permutations of countably infinite sets by Gnedin and Olshanski \cite{GO09,GO12}, Basu and Bhatnagar \cite{BB}, Gladkich and Peled \cite{GP}.
+The inspiration for this article is a series of recent studies of random permutations of countably infinite sets by Gnedin and Olshanski \cite{GO09,GO12}, Basu and Bhatnagar \cite{BB}, Gladkich and Peled \cite{GP}.
+Here a permutation of a countably infinite set is a bijection of that set.
 Typically, these models are obtained as limits in distribution, as $n \to \infty$, of some sequence of random permutations $\Pi^{[n]}$, with some given distributions $Q_n$ on the set $\mathfrak{S}_n$ of permutations of the finite set $[n]:= \{1, \ldots, n\}$.
-The distribution of a limiting injection $\Pi: \mathbb{N}_{+} \to \mathbb{N}_{+}$ is then defined by
+The distribution of a limiting bijection $\Pi: \mathbb{N}_{+} \to \mathbb{N}_{+}$ is then defined by